gramener/gramex-guide/proxyhandler/README.md

 [TOC]

 [ProxyHandler][proxyhandler] passes requests to another URL and returns its response.
-Here are some reasons to use it:

-- Github provides a REST API, but this cannot be accessed from the browser.
-  ProxyHandler mirrors the Github API for use from the browser
+You can use it to:

+1. **Proxy APIs**.
     - Google, Facebook, etc provide a REST API that require authentication.
       ProxyHandler lets users logged into Gramex use these APIs from the browser without needing to pass an API key.
 The API key is part of the application
-- We have an R-Shiny app that is open to all.
-We want only users of the Gramex application to access it.
-ProxyHandler proxies the app and allows only authenticated users to access it.
+    - Github provides a REST API, but this cannot be accessed from the browser.
+      ProxyHandler can mirror the Github API for use from the browser
+2. **Proxy sites**.
+    - If you want to restrict an app, e.g. written in R-Shiny app, only to authorized users, ProxyHandler can proxy it and allow only authorized users.
+    - If you want to embed an existing dashboard, say from Tableau or Power BI, in your page, you can use ProxyHandler to proxy the page.

 For example: